autorope/donkeycar/README.md

 ####Use Donkey if you want to:
 * quickly [build your own self driving RC Car](docs/01-build_a_car.md) with a Raspbery Pi.
+* use proven algorithms to drive your car.
-* test out your self driving idea
+* test out your self driving idea against established methods

 ###Guiding Principles